 Gradually Progress Knee Flexion Motion

-Although loss of knee flexion doesn’t tend to be as common as knee extension, it does happen and you don’t want to neglect working on flexion.
-There is often a see saw between flexion and extension.
+There is often a back-and-forth battle between flexion and extension.
 The more you work on one, the more you tend to get stiff in the other direction.
 This is reduced by working on frequent bouts of gentle but progressive range of motion.

 I also like to empower the patient to also work on restoring knee flexion, both by stretching as well as through functional motions like mini-squats and eventually lunges.
 When the patient can control their range of motion progression, their perceived threat is reduced and motion often comes back easier.